NCSU-High-Powered-Rocketry-Club/AirbrakesV2/README.md

 ## Overview
-This project controls the extension of airbrakes using a servo motor.
-It includes modules for logging data and managing the servo motor.
+This project is for controlling our Air brakes system with the goal of making our rocket "hit" its target apogee.
+The code follows the finite state machine design pattern, using the AirbrakesContext to manage interactions between the states, hardware, logging, and data processing.

 ### Installation